IUDataStructuresCourse/course-web-page-fall-2023/lab3.md

 Look at `MergeSort.java` in the student support code.
 Apart from `sort()` and `sort_in_place()`, it also contains type signatures for `merge()` and `merge_in_place()`.
 The sort functions call their respective merge functions to combine two sorted halves into one.
+Similar to their sorting counterparts, `merge()` creates a _new_ list from two input lists while `merge_in_place()` works in-place by rearranging the nodes.

 Before implementing the two versions of merge sort, think about their correctness criteria.
 Write regular, corner, and random test cases for `merge()`, `sort()`, `merge_in_place()`,